valevalerio/LORE_sa/README.rst

 We need to provide LORE with information on the internal structure of the dataset.
 We will use the ``TabularDataset`` class to do so. ::

-   from src.lore_sa.dataset import TabularDataset from lore_sa.generator import GeneticGenerator from src.lore_sa.encoder_decoder import ColumnTransformerEnc from src.lore_sa.lore import Lore from src.lore_sa.surrogate import DecisionTreeSurrogate
+   from lore_sa.dataset import TabularDataset from lore_sa.generator import GeneticGenerator from lore_sa.encoder_decoder import ColumnTransformerEnc from lore_sa.lore import Lore from lore_sa.surrogate import DecisionTreeSurrogate

    dataset = TabularDataset.from_csv('resources/adult.csv', class_name='class')
    dataset.df.dropna(inplace=True)